Bùi Thanh Sơn: Diplomatic and political career

-Bui was re-appointed as Deputy Minister of Foreign Affairs in February 2015 and from March 2015, he was assigned to be a member and Secretary General of the Inter-sectoral Steering Committee for International Integration in Politics, Security and Defense.
+Bui was re-appointed Deputy Minister of Foreign Affairs in February 2015 and from March 2015, he was assigned to be a member and Secretary General of the Inter-sectoral Steering Committee for International Integration in Politics, Security and Defense.
 In January 2016 at the 12th National Congress of the Communist Party of Vietnam, he was elected to the 12th Central Committee of the Communist Party of Vietnam.

 In May 2016, he was first introduced by the central government to be a candidate for the 14th National Assembly.
 He was a member of the 12th Central Committee of the Communist Party of Vietnam, the executive committee of the Communist Party of Vietnam, Executive of the Party Committee of Central Agencies, Member of the Party Personnel Committee of the Ministry of Foreign Affairs, Secretary of the Party Committee of the Ministry of Foreign Affairs and Deputy Minister of Foreign Affairs.
 On the same month, he was first elected as a member of the National Assembly in 2016 from constituency no. 2 at Đắk Nông Province, with 140,073 votes.
 During this time, he held the following positions: Member of the Party Central Committee, Secretary of the Party Committee and Standing Deputy Minister of Foreign Affairs.

 In April 2020, he was re-appointed to the position of Deputy Minister of Foreign Affairs with period starting from 10 February 2020.
 This was the third time he has been appointed by the Prime Minister.
 On 30 January 2021, at the 13th National Congress of the Communist Party of Vietnam, he was elected as an official member of the Central Committee of the Communist Party of Vietnam for 13th term.